I’ve been to Sagada a total of six times. The first was in 2002, and the most recent was in December of 2018.

 I won’t lie.
 I do miss the old Sagada.
 It had an allure unique to places that are left untouched.
 But as much as it’s changed over the last two decades, one thing remains the same – it’s still the blissful mountain enclave that made me want to escape to it so many years ago.
 I still do.

 No time to read this now?
 Click on the red save button and pin it for later!

 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines have been changing often.
-Our friends at SafetyWing created a helpful website that describes containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines have been changing very often.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Sagada, be sure to check the Flatten the Curve website for information on travel restrictions to the Philippines.

 WHAT’S IN SAGADA?